slsa-framework/slsa/docs/spec/v1.1/about.md

 ## What is SLSA?

-SLSA is a set of incrementally adoptable guidelines for supply chain security, established by industry consensus.
+Supply-chain Levels for Software Artifacts, or SLSA ("salsa"), is a set of incrementally adoptable guidelines for supply chain security, established by industry consensus.
 The specification set by SLSA is useful for both software producers and consumers: producers can follow SLSA's guidelines to make their software supply chain more secure, and consumers can use SLSA to make